FEBS Letters: FEBS Letters Award

-Every other year FEBS Letters offers a prestigious prize of €10,000 to the senior author of an outstanding Research Letter published in FEBS Letters during the previous two calendar years.
-The winning article is selected in an unbiased fashion by a special Award Committee formed by appointed members of the Editorial Board plus one external member.
+Every other year FEBS Letters offers a prize of €10,000 to the senior author of an outstanding Research Letter published in FEBS Letters during the previous two calendar years.
+The winning article is selected in an unbiased fashion by a special Award Committee formed by appointed members of the editorial board plus one external member.
 The awardee is invited to give a plenary lecture at the FEBS Congress, where she/he is presented with the award.
 The award has been presented regularly since 2003.